Do Halo Extensions Damage Hair

 Wearing a halo the right way only takes a few minutes, and it goes a long way in protecting your strands.

-Halo Extensions vs. Other Extension Methods
+Halo Extensions vs. Other Methods: Damage Risk Comparison

 Usually hair extensions come with damage risks, especially if they attach directly to your strands or scalp.
 Halo extensions stand out because they skip the glue, clips, and tension altogether.